oumeimaelisbihani/13_brigade_coupes_rases/analytics/README.md

 ## Preprocessed data description

 - `/data/ign/bdalti25/slope_gte_30.tif` is a compressed GeoTIFF raster covering the entirety of France.
 Each pixel represents whether the terrain slope is greater than or equal to 30%.
-Pixels that meet this condition are assigned a value of 1, while all other pixels are set to 0, which ensures efficient storage of sparse data.
+Pixels that meet this condition are assigned a value of 1, while all other pixels are set to 0.
 The resolution of the raster is 25m x 25m.
 This file is derived from the [IGN's BD ALTI digital elevation model](https://geoservices.ign.fr/bdalti), and it is generated using the `notebooks/prepare_ign_slope_raster.ipynb` notebook.

 ## How to download the preprocessed data